frux-c/coba-checkin/ubuntu-deployment.md

-# This is a full rundown of how to deploy a Django app on Ubuntu 22.04
+# This is a full rundown of how to deploy a Django app on Ubuntu Server 22.04

 ### Current Ubuntu Version
 `bash